-Workbooks CRM Delivers a Complete View of Business
+Workbooks CRM Delivers a Complete View of Business in the Cloud

 Workbooks is a web-based CRM solution built to meet the needs of small and midsize businesses.
-We sat down with CEO John Cheney to discuss how Workbooks helps SMEs gain a complete view of their business, why CRM projects fail, and how Workbooks sets itself apart from other cloud CRM offerings.
+We sat down with CEO John Cheney to discuss how Workbooks helps SMBs gain a complete view of their business, why CRM projects fail, and how Workbooks sets itself apart from other cloud CRM offerings.

 What is the mission of Workbooks?
 What inspired you to establish it?

 The mission is to become the CRM and business application platform of choice for SMEs globally.